ktalla/ktalla/README.md

-### Hi There, I'm Keerthana 👋
+# Hi There, I'm Keerthana 👋
 <hr>
-<a href="https://newbrunswick.rutgers.edu/" target="_blank">Computer Science and Business Administration Student at Rutgers University, New Brunswick </a>
+<a href="https://newbrunswick.rutgers.edu/">Computer Science and Business Administration Student at Rutgers University, New Brunswick </a>